API Reference

 source

-Runtime flag for @maybe_with_pool macro only.
-When false, @maybe_with_pool will use nothing as the pool, causing acquire! to allocate normally.
+Runtime toggle for @maybe_with_pool macro only (Tier 2 control).
+When false, @maybe_with_pool will use DisabledPool, causing acquire! to allocate normally.

 Note: This only affects @maybe_with_pool. @with_pool ignores this flag (always uses pooling).

-For complete removal of pooling overhead at compile time, use USE_POOLING instead.
+For complete removal of pooling overhead at compile time, use STATIC_POOLING instead.

 Default: true